-PSPIB has neutral-to-low governance risks; practices are in line with most standards within the Canadian financial services sector.
+PSPIB faces low governance risks, with governance practices that are in line with most standards within the Canadian financial services sector.
 This includes a defined risk appetite statement, risk and performance benchmarks and a professional board of directors and standing Board control committees.